-In the Matter of KCP&L Greater Misso Operations Company's Request for Author to Implement General Rate Increase Electric Service rity) Case No. ER-2012-0175 AFFIDAVIT (OF DAVID MURRAY STATE OF MISSOURI) COUNTY OF COLE) the foregoing Surrebuttal Testimony in questo be presented in the above case; that the a states: that he has participated in the preparation of stion and answer form, consisting of pages nswers in the foregoing Surrebuttal Testimony were ne matters set forth in such answers; and that such knowledge and belief.
-David Murray Subscribed and sworn to before me this 10-th day of October, 2012.
-D. SUZIE MANKIN Notary Public - Notary Seal State of Missouri Commissioned for Cole County My Commission Expires: December 08, 2012 Commission Number: 08412071 Suzullankin Novary Public
+In the Matter of KCP&L Greater Missouri) Operations Company's Request for Authority) to Implement General Rate Increase for) Electric Service) Case No. ER-2012-0175 AFFIDAVIT OF DAVID MURRAY STATE OF MISSOURI)) ss.
+COUNTY OF COLE) David Murray, of lawful age, on his oath states: the foregoing Surrebuttal Testimony in question and a to be presented in the above case; that the answers in given by him; that he has knowledge of the matters matters are true and correct to the best of his knowledge. nswer form, consisting of 41 pages the foregoing Surrebuttal Testimony were set forth in such answers; and that such Llines David Murray Subscribed and sworn to before me this 10-th day of October, 2012.
+D. SUZIE MANKIN Notary Public - Notary Seal State of Missouri Commissioned for Cole County My Commission Expires: December 08, 2012 Commission Expires: December 08, 2012 Motary Public